softlayer/sl-ember-translate/CONTRIBUTING.md

     - BUGFIX tag is a link to a bug + a link to a patch.
     - INTERNAL tag is an internal log of changes.

 We try to be quick about responding to tickets but sometimes we get a bit backlogged.
+If the response is slow, try to find someone on IRC(#softlayer) to give the ticket a review.

 Some things that will increase the chance that your pull request is accepted, taken straight from the Ruby on Rails
 guide: